lcp

 As primary care health providers what do these findings mean for our patients and what are the implications for their care?

-Recent evidence suggests that gout flares are associated with a short-term increase in the risk of major adverse cardiovascular events and that in people with gout, normalising serum urate levels is linked to a reduced risk of cardiovascular disease.
+Three recent studies suggest that gout flares are associated with a short-term increase in the risk of major adverse cardiovascular events, and that in people with gout, normalising serum urate levels is linked to a reduced risk of cardiovascular disease.

-• A recent New Zealand study identified an increased risk of cardiovascular events in people with gout, even after adjusting for multiple cardiovascular risk factors, (adjusted hazard ratio 1.34 (95% confidence interval 1.23 to 1.45) in women; 1.18 (1.12 to 1.24) in men).
-They also observed that among men with gout but without a history of cardiovascular disease, regular allopurinol use and maintaining target serum urate levels were linked to reduced cardiovascular risk.
-In contrast, men who were not dispensed regular allopurinol and those with a serum urate ≥ 0.36 mmol/L had increased cardiovascular risks.
+3. A recent New Zealand study identified an increased risk of cardiovascular events in people with gout, even after adjusting for multiple cardiovascular risk factors, (adjusted hazard ratio 1.34 [95% confidence interval 1.23 to 1.45] in women; 1.18 [1.12 to 1.24] in men) (3).
+The authors also observed that among men with gout, but without a history of cardiovascular disease, regular allopurinol use and maintaining target serum urate levels were linked to reduced cardiovascular risk.
+In contrast, men who were not dispensed regular allopurinol and those with a serum urate ≥ 0.36 mmol/L had increased cardiovascular risk.

 These findings reinforce the need for clinicians to adopt a treat-to-target approach when managing gout, as well as ensuring that flares are prevented, to improve cardiovascular outcomes.